 US supply initiatives for Mo-99

 The US Congress has called for all Mo-99 to be supplied by reactors running on low-enriched uranium (LEU), instead of high-enriched uranium (HEU).
 Also it has called for proposals for an LEU-based supply of Mo-99 for the US market, reaching 111 six-day TBq per week by mid-2013, a quarter of world demand.
 Tenders for this closed in June 2010, but evidently no immediate progress was made.
 In December 2012 Congress passed the American Medical Isotope Production Act of 2011 to establish a technology-neutral program to support the production of Mo-99 for medical uses in the USA by non-federal entities.

 In the USA, Northstar Medical Technologies founded in 2006 is using the University of Missouri research reactor (MURR) to irradiate Mo-98 targets with neutrons, producing activation Mo-99.
 Such Mo-99 has relatively low specific activity, and there are complications then in separating the Tc-99.
 The company received approval to begin routine production in August 2015, and aims eventually to meet half of US demand with 110 six-day TBq per week.
 Production was envisaged from mid-2014, rising to meet half of US demand.
-In November 2013 the company was awarded a $21.8 million cooperative agreement half funded by NNSA to support its “non-uranium based Mo-99 production by neutron capture”.
+In November 2013 Northstar was awarded a $21.8 million cooperative agreement half-funded by NNSA to support its “non-uranium based Mo-99 production by neutron capture”.
 Further grants from NNSA have totalled $25 million under a $50 million cooperative agreement for Mo-99 production without use of HEU.
 MURR runs on low-enriched uranium.
 Longer-term Northstar is considering a non-reactor approach – see below.

 In 2014 another plan using the US University Reactor Network was announced.
 Northwest Medical Isotopes (NWMI) plans to produce half of North America’s demand for Mo-99 from 2017, using LEU targets.
 It has licensed the process for small Triga reactors from Oregon State University, which operates one of the 35 in USA, a Triga Mk II of 1.1 MW.
 It is setting up its 44,600 sq metre radioisotope production facility at the University of Missouri’s Research Park at Columbia, Missouri.
 It is not clear whether this involves the University of Missouri research reactor (MURR).